+Mistreating other people is not new.
 Reviewing the people of Israel’s story, God takes them out of Egypt with His powerful Hand and leads them through the desert.
-However, a journey that should have taken just a few days, becomes one that lasts 40 years.
-It got to the point in that journey in where God tells Israel, “How long are you going to go around the same mountains and continue?
+However, a journey that should have taken just a few days becomes one that lasts 40 years.
+It got to the point in that journey where God tells the Israelites, “How long are you going to go around the same mountains and continue?
 How long?
 How long will you be in the same problems?”

-The question is, if God had the dream of taking His people to the Promised Land after rescuing them from Egypt after more than 400 years, why did all the men, except for Joshua and Caleb, in the generation that left Egypt, all die in the desert?
+The question is if God had the dream of taking His people to the Promised Land after rescuing them from Egypt after more than 400 years, why did all the men from the generation that left Egypt, except for Joshua and Caleb, die in the desert?
 Why were Joshua and Caleb the only ones who were able to enter the Promised Land?
 Where was the problem?
-We will study this with detail, the reason of the problem, why did they not enter?
-Why did they die in the desert?
+We will study this in detail.

-Analyzing the reason of this problem, the first thing that comes to mind is that we act as we do because of the sinful nature we have.
-It is true, in Psalm 51:5, it says, “In sin my mother conceived me.”
-That is, since we were in our mothers’ wombs, we are sinners and act the way we act because of the sinful nature we have.
+Analyzing this problem, the first thing that comes to mind is that we act as we do because of the sinful nature we have.
+It is true, in Psalm 51:5, says, “In sin, my mother conceived me.”
+That is, since we were in our mothers’ wombs, we have been sinners and act the way we act because of our sinful nature.

 Sin has no excuses.
-Your bad behavior has no excuses to mistreat others, because Jesus came to die on the cross for our sins at Calvary, so that today we could reach a new life, a new mind, and so that we could be transformed.
+There are no excuses for mistreating others because Jesus came to die on the cross for our sins at Calvary so that today we could reach a new life, a new mind, and so we could be transformed.
 There is no excuse.

 That anecdote shows us we have a sinful nature that, unconsciously, without even knowing it, leads us to do what we do.

-Paul said, in Romans 7, “I don’t do the good thing I want to do, and the bad thing I don’t want to do, that, I do”.
-There are many marriages and families who have this experience and are struggling in their relationships; Husbands who do not want to mistreat or speak negatively to their wives, in a way that is destroying their children; Husbands and wives who are struggling with that nature and say that the good they want to do they don’t do, and the bad they don’t want to do, that, they do.
+Paul said, in Romans 7, “I don’t do the good thing I want to do, and the bad thing I don’t want to do, that, I do.”
+Many marriages and families have this experience and are struggling in their relationships.
+Husbands who do not want to mistreat or speak negatively to their wives in a way that is destroying their children, husbands, and wives who are struggling with that nature and say that the good they want to do, they don’t do, and the bad they don’t want to do, that, they do.

 I have good news for you.
-The God who freed the people of Israel from the Pharaoh’s hands, is the same God who is in your family today, in your life, in your marriage and relationships.
-That God wants to give you peace, liberation and victory.
+The God who freed the people of Israel from the Pharaoh’s hands is the same God who is in your family today, in your life, and your marriage and relationships.
+That God wants to give you peace, liberation, and victory.
 You don’t have to mistreat others.

-It is possible to succeed, no matter what sinful condition you have, nor the sin you have committed in the past, where you have been, God can set you free, give you the victory, you can have a new mind, you can learn to love your husband or wife, your family and children.
-You can be a new creature in Jesus, because you can do everything in Christ, who gives you the strength (Philippians 4:13).
+It is possible to succeed, no matter what sinful condition you have, the sin you have committed in the past, or where you have been, God can set you free, give you victory, you can have a new mind, you can learn to love your husband or wife, your family, and children.
+You can be a new creature in Jesus because you can do everything in Christ, who gives you the strength (Philippians 4:13).

-Today I encourage you to trust the God who instituted marriage and family.
-That God wants to bless you, to free you and to make a new creature out of you.
+Today, I encourage you to trust the God who instituted marriage and family.
+That God wants to bless you, free you, and make a new creature out of you.
 You don’t have to mistreat others.
 May the experience that happened in the past with the people of Israel not happen in your life.
 I wish that today you can learn to be victorious in Jesus.